box/developer.box.com/content/guides/api-calls/api-versioning-strategy.md

 ### Endpoint marking

-To improve readability of the versioned API reference, the endpoints are marked with pills specifying the lifecycle stage they are currently in.
+To keep you informed about the current API state, and improve the readability of the versioned API reference, the affected endpoints are marked with the following terms:

 * **Beta**: Endpoints marked with **beta**, are offered subject to Box’s Main Beta Agreement, meaning the available capabilities may change at any time.
 Although beta endpoints not the same as versioned endpoints, they are a part of API lifecycle.